Best Portable Air Conditioner Reviews & Complete Guide for 2018

 A usual feature of the not-so-technologically-advanced-models.
 Depending on the duration of use and humidity level in the air, the bucket will have to be emptied once a day (or within every 8-9 hours if the air is humid as hell).
 The bucket is fitted inside the unit that collects the pulled in moisture and stores it in there.
 In order to empty the bucket, you just have to shut down the unit, discharge the water and put it in place before switching the AC on again.
 Yeah, sounds a bit hectic but such units come cheap if the price is a concern for you.

 These models are, as you can already guess, quite ahead of their time.
-The smart unit evaporates all the moisture it gathers, thus, relieving you of the fuss to drain out the condensate water from time to time.
+An evaporative cooler unit evaporates all the moisture it gathers, thus, relieving you of the fuss to drain out the condensate water from time to time.
 In fact, some units are so advanced that you may leave the AC unattended for years and it won’t revolt.
 How awesome is that?

 Benefits of a Portable Air Conditioner